IvanColantoni/hairshading/report.md

 **1. Longitudinal Scattering Mp**

 For longitudinal scattering **Mp** the model implemented here was developed by d’Eon et al. (2011).
-Although it turns out that this model isn't numerically stable for low roughness variance *v*, which is parametric controlled.
+Although it turned out that this model isn't numerically stable for low roughness variance *v*, which is parametric controlled in that case.
 Then, the *v <= .1* test in the implementation below selects between the two formulations:

     static float Mp(float cosThetaI, float cosThetaO, float sinThetaI, float sinThetaO, float v) {